gardener/landscaper/docs/usage/Blueprints.md

 ### Templated Installations

-Similar to how deployitems can be defined, it is also possible to create nested installations based on the imports by using template [executions](./Templating.md).
+Similar to how deployitems can be defined, it is also possible to create subinstallations based on the imports by using template [executions](./Templating.md).
 Templated installations are configured as a list under the top-level field `subinstallationExecutions` in the blueprint manifest.